dschablowsky/FordPassWidget/README.md

 - User can pick up to 6 elements to draw on widget
 - New elements added

+## BETA
+Following elements are in beta tests:
+- Doors
+- Windows
+- Lock status (upcoming version)
+While the car is unlocked it sends periodically status updates to the servers.
+Depending on the frequency (unknown), it may happen that your car sends the "door is open" information to the server before you close it.
+If you lock your car right after this no further update may be sent to the server and the widgets shows that your door is open - even if it is closed.
+Sometimes my car is shown to be unlocked even though I´m sure that it is locked.
+Don´t rely on the information and be carefull!

 ## Todo
 - Display information for electric cars (don´t have one so I can´t test it)
 - Update function for widget